-- Have the opportunity to study at a University with a reputation for academic rigour and excellent teaching, while adopting a modern attitude towards critical analysis.
+- Have the opportunity to study at a University with a reputation for academic rigour and excellent small-class teaching, while adopting a modern attitude towards critical analysis.

 - Study in a unique environment that encourages you to challenge thinking in order to gain and retain greater knowledge.

 - Be part of a wide community of international staff and students, located in a cosmopolitan and friendly Scottish city.